The role of emotions is widely recognized today:

 Inappropriate expression of the authentic emotion

 The team member is upset and saddened.
-They criticise their teammates and blame them: “I offer so much and yet am not included - the team will just have to manage without me…”
+They criticize their teammates and blame them: “I offer so much and yet am not included.
+The team will just have to manage without me.”

 Appropriate expression of the authentic emotion without formulation of the associated need